camunda/camunda-docs/docs/product-manuals/cloud-console/manage-organization/organization-settings.md

 ### Overview

-The overview provides a summary of the organization:
+The overview provides a summary of the organization including:

 - Organization name
-- Pricing Plan
+- Pricing plan
 - Owner of the organization